aleshaleksey/fansys23/skills.md

 - **Determine origin**: Threshold = 15.
 - **Full Appraise**: Threshold = 20.
 - The thresholds are modified as follows:
-  - Item is rare: + 5.
-  - Item is unique: + 10.
-  - Item is from a distant time or space: + 5.
+  - Item is rare or unique: +5 or +10.
-  - Item is from another realm or epoch: + 10.
+  - Item is from a distant time or space, or from another realm or epoch: +5 or + 10.
 - **Detect forgery**: Threshold = Threshold of forgery.
 - **Special**: If the check fails it may still reveal partial information, although the part for the failure will still give a false value.
 For example, rolling 21 to appraise a rare vase will may give a wildly inaccurate value, but still reveal the correct origin and condition.
 - **Take care**: No.